Mutoxicated/HYPER/devlog.md

 ## Day 218 & 219

 TODO: Fix static guipopup not working, find a way to only get the KeyCode of the action binding and migrate to inputSystem

+## Day 220

+Fixed guipopup.
+Fixed the intro scene as well (gas station), really happy with it.
+Realized the the best move rn would be to implement the gun equipment, so i will do that tomorrow.